 Pressure cooking reduces the time by two thirds; it saves you time and electricity, not just with lime marmalade, but all your dishes.

 These new devices are super safe.
-Just because we are crazy about preserving the planet for our grandchildren, we use solar pressure cooking but of course it works just as well on the utility, only it costs you a bit more; actually a lot more; sunshine is free.
+Just because we are crazy about preserving the planet for our grandchildren, we use solar pressure cooking but of course it works just as well on the utility or gas, only it costs you a bit more; actually a lot more; sunshine is free.

 What remained in the cooker was put in another muslin bag and left to drip (in this case tied to the handle of a wheelbarrow outside!) until most of the liquid had drained into another pot.

 We use the pressure cooker again, but it's not heated with the lid on obviously; you have to stir.

 After the heat was turned to zero, the scum was scooped off the surface with a large spoon.
 Then the washed-peel was added to the pot and the power turned up again.
 Occasional stirring ensures no burning.